 Father Paul Joseph Nussbaum was selected to be the Bishop of the new Diocese of Corpus Christi.
 When Father Nussbaum was transferred in April of 1921, Father Emmanuel Boleslaus Ledvina was appointed Bishop of Corpus Christi.
 In June 14, 1941, Father Mariano S. Garriga was appointed Coadjutor Bishop, the first native Texan chosen for the Catholic episcopacy.
 Upon Bishop Ledvina’s death, he became Bishop of Corpus Christi in 1949.
 He died February 21, 1965.

 On July 10, 1965, Pope Paul VI issued the Bull, Ad Perpetuam Rei Memorian, declaring the establishment of the Diocese of Brownsville by separating the counties of Cameron, Willacy, Hidalgo and Starr from the territory of the Diocese of Corpus Christi, in the State of Texas.
 These counties are situated in the southernmost tip of Texas on the Gulf of Mexico.
 Cameron, Hidalgo and Starr Counties also border on the Rio Grande River, which divides the Diocese of Brownsville from the dioceses of Matamoros and Nuevo Laredo in Mexico.
-The area of the four counties is 4,226 square miles with a population of approximately 978,369 inhabitants.
-Of these, 831,613 are Catholic.
+The area of the four counties is 4,296 square miles.

 Bishop Adolph Marx, a native of Germany who served as Auxiliary Bishop of Corpus Christi, was appointed the first Bishop of Brownsville on July 6, 1965.
 He died suddenly on November 1, 1965, in Cologne, Germany.

 |Total Catholic Population: 1,171,182|

 |Retired Bishops: 1|